 Luckily for all parties, the sale was able to proceed and settle on time.

-The take home lessons for sellers when it comes to council approved structures are:
+The take home lessons for sellers when it comes to non-approved structures are:

-1. If the sellers are aware of any non-council approved structures on their property, this should to be disclosed straight up and noted on the O & A contract.
-This also applies to any shire order to remove or tear down any offending structure.
+- Sellers should disclose non-approved structures and this disclosure should be noted on the O&A. This also applies to any shire order to demolish any offending structure.

-2. If sellers are unaware or unsure of the existence of any non-approved structures they should also either disclosure this on the contract or make enquiries to council prior to signing an O & A contract to avoid any nasty surprises or unwanted disputes down the track.
+- If the sellers are unaware or unsure of the existence of any non-approved structures they should either disclose this on the contract or make enquiries to council prior to accepting an offer.

 Image by Thomas Lieser via Flickr.